rbontekoe/llm/docs/src/chapter2.md

 | 10 | Load the other Notebooks of week1.
 When you look at `ls ~/Test/notebooks` you will see the uploaded files.
 Actually, the same as you see in the browser. ``\\``![fig_](assets/fig_3_1.png)``\\``*What you will see in the browser* |
 ||

 My experience is that I only have to enter the Jupter-key once!
 When I connect to the container I allways get an overview of the Notebooks I uploaded.
-Coorection: I noticed that after a while you have retrieve a new API key to enter the container.
+Correction: I noticed that after a while you have retrieve a new API key to enter the container.

 ## Step 5 - Run conda to update packages